jovotech/jovo-framework/docs/basic-concepts/requests-responses.md

 ## Introduction to Voice Interactions

+The request and response lifecycle of a voice application has two key concepts:
+* Session
+* Interaction

 Each interaction between a user and a voice application consists of an interaction pair with a `request` and a `response`.

 ![One Session](../img/session-tell.png)